Kenishi/FilterMe/README.md

-GenderMe - Python 2.7x
+# GenderMe

-A small Python tool which tries to gather user information on users in Mixi groups for parsing and searching.
+## A small Python tool which tries to gather and filter user information on users in Mixi groups to make it easier to find people with common interests.

+Requirements:
+Python 2.7x
+PyQt 4.8

 HOW TO USE:
 1) Get a Mixi account